QWTforGithub/CDSegNet/README.md

 ## Explanation of Figure 2
 <img src="assets/compare.png" alt="compare" width="900"/> <br/>

-- We try several combinations for conditional DDPMs built on the baseline on ScanNet in (a).
+- We try several combinations for conditional DDPMs built on the baseline (②) on ScanNet in (a).
 The same architecture as CDSegNet(CNF,①) but using traditional DDPMs for segmentation (NCF,③,④,⑤,⑥)
 - (b) shows the inference time cost of CNF and NCF under the same baseline.
 Due to multiple iterations, the reasoning time of NCF is even close to 7 hours.
+- ③ : CN+GD -> This auxiliary network does not have a diffusion process (regressing the point cloud coordinates via MSE), while the dominant network has a [[Gaussion](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)] diffusion process.
+The result is dominated the NN.
+- ④ : GD+GD -> This auxiliary network have a [[Gaussion](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)] diffusion process (the input contains random noise and conditional point cloud), while the dominant network has a [[Gaussion](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)] diffusion process.
+The result is dominated the NN.
+- ⑤ : CN+CD -> This auxiliary network does not have a diffusion process (regressing the point cloud coordinates via MSE), while the dominant network has a [[Categorical](https://proceedings.neurips.cc/paper/2021/file/958c530554f78bcd8e97125b70e6973d-Paper.pdf)] diffusion process.
+The result is dominated the NN.
+- ⑥ : GD+CD -> This auxiliary network have a [[Gaussion](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)] diffusion process (the input contains random noise and conditional point cloud), while the dominant network has a [[Categorical](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)] diffusion process.
+The result is dominated the NN.

 ## Overview
 - [Installation](#installation)